 The key takeaway is; do your homework before transferring points to frequent flyer programs.
 There are plenty of scenarios where redeeming your Ultimate Rewards directly through the travel portal will net you a higher value for your points than transferring them to partners.
 To recap:

-- Redeem points from the Freedom Card, Freedom Unlimited, and Ink Cash through the Chase Travel Portal for 1¢ per point if it’s the only Ultimate Rewards earning card you hold.
+- Redeem points from the Freedom Card, Chase Freedom Unlimited®, Ink Cash, and Ink Business Unlimited through the Chase Travel Portal for 1¢ per point if it’s the only Ultimate Rewards earning card you hold.

-- If you have the Sapphire Preferred, Ink Plus (no longer open to applications), or Ink Preferred, you can redeem points for 1.25¢ per point through the portal.
+- If you have the 2X points on travel and dining at restaurants, Ink Plus (no longer open to applications), or Ink Preferred, you can redeem points for 1.25¢ per point through the portal.

 - Sapphire Reserve cardholders can redeem points for 1.5¢ per point through the portal.